victoryosiobe/kingchop/README.md

 # Thanks

-**Thank y'all for your support and majorly, other open-sources out there.**
+**Thank y'all for your support, thanks to other open-sources out there.**

 # Support